 Story by Rich Tortorelli, Oklahoma City Athletics

-NORMAN, Okla. – Oklahoma City University men’s golf coach Kyle Blaser will lead the U.S. boys team in the 2017 Toyota Junior Golf World Cup on June 13-16 at Chukyo Golf Club in Nagoya, Japan.
+NAGOYA, Japan – Oklahoma City University men's golf coach Kyle Blaser guided the U.S. boys team to victory Friday in the Toyota Junior Golf World Cup at Chukyo Golf Club.

 The United States posted its second consecutive victory and seventh overall win in the event.
 Frank Capan of the United States took the individual win.

 Team USA turned in a 207-212-209-203–831 to finish four strokes ahead of Japan.
 The United States entered the final round trailing Japan by four shots.